oscar-system/Oscar.jl/experimental/SymmetricIntersections/README.md

 available, the extent of the content as well as the existence of this project may vary in the coming months.

-Moreover, the current implementation of representations theory of finite groups available throughout *should not be taken as a standard* for Oscar: it is a temporary solution for the purpose of this project.
+Moreover, the current implementation of representation theory of finite groups available throughout *should not be taken as a standard* for Oscar: it is a temporary solution for the purpose of this project.
 This part of the code was not written by an expert on representation theory, and some of the expensive